Real Estate Glossary: Homebuying 101

 The official state, county, or municipal-issued document that identifies the owner of personal or real property.

-The final step in executing a real estate transaction.
-It is the step in which money and documents are transferred and signed in order to change the ownership of the property to the new buyer.
+The final step in executing a real estate transaction before move-in.
+It is the step in the homebuying process where money and documents are transferred and signed in order to change the ownership of the property to the new buyer.
 The closing date is the date that ownership is officially transferred from the seller to the buyer.

 Comparable Market Analysis: